Tolksdorf/Collision-Probability-Estimation/README.md

 ```
 echo "export LD_LIBRARY_PATH=$LD_LIBRARY_PATH:/usr/local/lib/" >> ~/.bashrc
 ```
-The package should be ready to be build, so go to the directory where this repo is located and run:
+The package is ready to be built, so go to the directory where this repo is located and run:
 ```
 mkdir build && cd build && cmake .. && make
 ```